Azure/azure-iiot-opc-vault-service/docs/howto-deploy-services.md

 Please find an article describing how to use the Certificate Management Service [here](howto-use-cert-services.md).

+## Delete the Certificate management services from the subscription

+1. Sign in to the Azure portal: `https://portal.azure.com`.
+2. Go to the resource group in which the service was deployed.
+3. Select `Delete resource group` and confirm.
+4. After a short while all deployed servcie components are deleted.
+5. Now go to `Azure Active Directory/App registrations`.
+6. There should be 3 registrations listed for each deployed resource group with the following names:
+`resourcegroup-client`, `resourcegroup-module`, `resourcegroup-service`.
+Each registration needs to be deleted separately.
+7. Now all deployed components are removed.

 ## Troubleshooting deployment failures

 ### Resource group name